-When in polar mode (set polar), the xrange and the yrange are both found from the polar coordinates, and thus they can both be automatically scaled.
-In other words, in polar mode both the x and y axes can be automatically scaled to fit the ranges of the polar function that is being plotted.
+When in polar mode (set polar), the xrange and the yrange may be left in autoscale mode.
+If set rrange is used to limit the extent of the polar axis, then xrange and yrange will adjust to match this automatically.
+However, explicit xrange and yrange commands can later be used to make further adjustments.
+See set rrange (p.
+144).
+The trange may also be autoscaled.

-When plotting functions in polar mode, the rrange may be autoscaled.
-When plotting data files in polar mode, the trange may also be autoscaled.
 Note that if the trange is contained within one quadrant, autoscaling will produce a polar plot of only that single quadrant.

 Explicitly setting one or two ranges but not others may lead to unexpected results.
-See also polar demos.
+See also